IshrakAbedin/Quills/README.md

 1. `# Question` : Anything after it is treated as the question part.
 2. `# Answer` : Anything after it is treated as the answer part.
 3. `# Tag` : Anything after it is treated as a tag.
+Supports multiple commad separated tags for a single question.

 Sample questions can be found under the `UCOLLECTION` folder.
 One is given next.